Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/NoC_DDRMC/Intro_Design_Flow/Module_02_Using_Integrated_Memory_Controller_with_NoC/README.md

 3. Run the Vivado Simulator by selecting **Run Simulation** → **Run Behavioral Simulation** or by typing the command `launch_simulation` in the Tcl Console.
 4. Click the **Run All** button in the toolbar or type **run all** in the Tcl Console.
 The simulation should complete in about 6.8 μs of simulated time.
-The output is reported in the Tcl Console.
+The output will be reported in the Tcl Console.
-At the end of simulation, each traffic generator reports the number of transactions and the success or failure, as shown below:
+At the end of simulation each traffic generator will report the number of transactions and the success or failure, as shown:
 ```
 =========================================================
 >>>>>> SRC ID 0 :: TEST REPORT >>>>>>